identity-box/identity-box/workspaces/homepage/src/pages/developers/03_SettingUpIdentityBoxOnRaspberryPi.md

 export IDBOX_BACKUP_PASSWORD=password
 ```

-Please ensure that the `backups` folder exists.
-It does not have to named `backups` - any name will do,
+Please also ensure that the `backups` folder exists.
+It does not have to be named `backups` - any name will do,
 as long as it is there and the `IDBOX_BACKUP` variable correctly points to it.
 You can also set
 `IDBOX_BACKUP_PASSWORD` to whatever value you want.